 Pineapples are also high in Vitamin C and Vitamin B6.
 Vitamin C, just like in people, can help boost your dog's immune system.
-It also has anti-inflammatory and antioxidant properties.
+It also has antioxidant properties and has a role in wound healing.
 Vitamin B6 is utilized in a variety of your dog's bodily functions, including their brain activity.
 Finally, pineapples also contain various minerals that help to support a healthy skin and coat as well as other connective tissue.

 Potential Health Concerns with Pineapple

 Fruit, in general, has a high sugar content and pineapple is no exception.
-If your dog struggles with obesity or is a known diabetic, fruit might not be an appropriate snack for them.
+If your dog struggles with obesity or is a known diabetic, fruit maynot be an appropriate snack for it.

 What Parts of a Pineapple Can My Dog Eat?

 Truly, only the soft, inner flesh of pineapple (the same part humans eat) is safe for your dog to consume.
+Pineapple and any other treat outside their diet should only be given in small quantities.
 All the other parts, including the spiked skin, the leaves sprouting out of the top, and the inner core are all unsafe for your dog to eat.
 These parts are all indigestible for your dog.